ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/oneM2M-introduction.md

 The oneM2M architecture defines a set of reference points that are used to describe the RESTful interfaces between the different components of a oneM2M system.
 Figure 2 also shows the reference points of the oneM2M architecture.
-They start with the letters *"Mc"* and are followed by a letter that indicates the direction of the interface, for example "*MCa*" for the interface between a CSE and an AE.
+They start with the letters *"Mc"* and are followed by a letter that indicates the direction of the interface, for example "*Mca*" for the interface between a CSE and an AE.

 !!!
 Note